 Visibility: up to 50m (164 feet)

-Firstly, the entrance to this dive, through a shallow lagoon, offers stunning light effects and juvenile fish.
-Passing through a small coral gateway to a monumental sandy plateau that hosts many small coral pinnacles, this shore dive provides a chance to see the mysterious Red Sea Walkman as well as the beautifully decorated pepper moray eel.
+Firstly, the entrance to this dive, through a shallow lagoon, offers stunning light effects and the chance to spot juvenile fish.
+Passing through a small coral gateway to a monumental sandy plateau that hosts many small coral pinnacles, this shore dive provides a chance to see the mysterious Red Sea walkman as well as the beautifully decorated pepper moray eel.

-Swimming along the plateau, you will notice a crack in the reef, which if you dive into opens up to a breathtaking cavern full of hatchet and glassfish.
-Without a doubt, it is one of the most memorable dive sites in Sinai.
+Swimming along the plateau, you will notice a crack in the reef, which opens up to a breathtaking cavern full of hatchet and glass fish.
+Without a doubt, this is one of the most memorable dive sites in Sinai.

 Recommended PADI courses: Deep Diver, Cavern Diver